HHN0609/fundamental-computer-graphic-algorithm/README.md

 # fundamental-computer-graphic-algorithm
-some basic CG algorithms made by python
+Some basic CG algorithms made by python.
+If you find some mistake, you can write an issue.
+And I will correct as soon as possible.